Resources for b’nei mitzvah students if you’re not at home:

 ADDITIONAL PROGRAMMING

 Students and their families are encouraged to engage in Jewish learning and living throughout the year.
-Gatherings such as Family Shabbat, Simchat Shabbat, holiday celebrations, and tzedakah (charity) programs provide fun and enriching occasions to come together in answering the question: What does it mean to live a Jewish life?
+Gatherings such as Shabbat B’Yachad: Intergenerational Shabbat, Simchat Shabbat, holiday celebrations, and tzedakah (charity/justice) programs provide fun and enriching occasions to come together in answering the question: What does it mean to live a Jewish life?

 LEARN MORE